mikeoverbay/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

 ## Version 81:
-This version adds the ability to load/export/write the wheeled vheicles.
+This version adds the ability to load/export/write the wheeled vehicles.
 You can NOT write the chassis of the wheeled tanks however.
 If you have a serious need for this feature contact me.
 This is a lot of work I am not willing to do with out getting paid for the work.